|

 Did Gramps/George Cleveland really die on the show?

-The character of Gramps died on the series because George Cleveland died in real life (but, no, he did not actually die on the set).
+The character of Gramps died on the series because George Cleveland died in real life (but, no, he did not actually die on the set; I believe I read that he had the heart attack while playing golf).
 Initially, Gramps was supposed to severely injure himself, which is why the Millers would have had to give up the farm.
-When he died the producers made the decision to have Gramps die.
+When he died the producers made the decision to have Gramps die as well.
 (See my note on the controversy this caused at CBS at the top of the fourth season page.)

 What happened to Uncle Petrie?

-Uncle Petrie was planned as a "Gramps" type character, but he didn't work out and was quietly dropped from the series without explanation after fifth season (although he appears out of nowhere in the sixth season story "In Case of Emergency," which may have been filmed as a fifth season episode and then postponed).
+Uncle Petrie was planned as a "Gramps" type character, but he didn't work out and was quietly dropped from the series without explanation after fifth season (although he appears out of nowhere in the sixth season story "In Case of Emergency," in which it's explained he's visiting).
 In the first episode with Petrie, it was explained he was just there temporarily to help Paul get started on the farm.

 Other television shows are always making jokes about Timmy being trapped in a well.
 Which episode was that?